-Admitted students can start their Master students as fellowship holders in November 2020.
+Admitted students can start their Master studies as fellowship holders in October 2021.

-No, there is only a minor semester fee of approx. €280 per semester for the public transport pass, student sports, student usage of the cafeteria and the General Students' Committee, the acting executive board and the external representing agency of the student body of the University of Cologne.
-Find more information here.
+No, there is only a social fee of approx. €280 per semester for the public transport pass, student sports, student usage of the cafeteria and the General Students' Committee, the acting executive board and the external representing agency of the student body of the University of Cologne.
+Find more information about costs and financing here.

 A single apartment at the student housing costs approx. €300/month.
 On the private market, depending on size, location and equipment apartments cost approx. €500/month.

 Find more information about accommodation for international students here.

 Master fellowship holders will be supported with a monthly fellowship of 800 € for the duration of their studies (maximum 1.5 years).
 During their Master thesis project, they will be equipped with an equally remunerated working contract.
 All admitted students pick a principal investigator of our faculty as student mentor.
 Being part of the mentor's group, Master fellows actively engage in scientific and social activities of the chosen group and have regular advisory meetings with the mentor.
 Already at an early stage, students are thus able to identify the research field they are most passionate about for their future career as PhD student.